Students begin to investigate various choreographic forms exploring narrative form, binary form, ternary form, rondo form and the use of canons.

 - use their phones/devices to find an example of a piece of music structure in ternary form

-- view the clip So you think you can dance - Fix you External link (00:02:44) and discuss in pairs the success of the intent
+- view the clip So you think you can dance – Fix you (02:44) and discuss in pairs the success of the intent

 - discuss what other elements within composition could be used to enhance ternary form